Frances Neel Cheney: Early career and graduate studies

 Cheney's library career began during her sophomore year at Vanderbilt as a part-time student assistant at the main library in Kirkland Hall.
 After graduating, she worked in a series of librarian positions at Vanderbilt: in the Chemistry Library in 1928, the Circulation Department in 1929, and finally the Reference Department in 1930, where she remained for the next seven years.
 During this time, she studied part-time at George Peabody College for Teachers and received her Bachelor of Science degree in library science from in 1934.
 She also took graduate courses in history, Latin paleography, and English literature.

 After briefly studying college and university library administration at the University of Chicago in the summer of 1936, she became the head reference librarian for the Joint University Libraries (JUL) which served Vanderbilt, George Peabody College, and Scarritt College for Christian Workers.

-She completed her graduate education at Columbia University, earning her Masters of Science in library science in 1940.
+She completed her graduate education at Columbia University School of Library Service earning the Masters of Science in library science in 1940.

 In 1943, Cheney served as assistant to the Chair of Poetry in the Library of Congress, Allen Tate.
 Together, they published the bibliography Sixty American Poets, 1896-1944.
 She remained at the library of congress for another year as a bibliographer in the General Reference and Bibliography Division.
 In 1946, she returned to her position at the Joint University Libraries in Nashville.